CSESoc-CompClub/constitution/CONSTITUTION.rst

    These responsibilities will largely be reflected within the role of the Community Liaison, and these duties cannot be shared by the President.
 Further details can be found below in Section 3.2.4.

-   Arc strongly recommends the addition of clause 7.5, with the reasoning: "This aims to reduce the harm and distress caused by public EGMs and provide a common-sense solution to ensure your team can be at full strength."
+   Arc strongly recommends the addition of clause 7.6, with the reasoning: "This aims to reduce the harm and distress caused by public EGMs and provide a common-sense solution to ensure your team can be at full strength."
-   Clause 7.6 are to better align with the Arc Clubs Model Constitution.
+   Clauses 7.3 and 7.7 are to better align with the Arc Clubs Model Constitution.

    Arc strongly recommends the addition of clause 10, with the reasoning that a full EGM within 4 weeks of the AGM is rather unnnecesary, especially in the case of someone going overseas for exchange starting in term 3.